barbell-math/util/algo/iter/README.md

 There are three parts to any iterator chain, with the middle part being optional:

-1. Producer: The producer is responsible for creating a stream of values to pass to the rest os the iterator stream.
+1. Producer: The producer is responsible for creating a stream of values to pass to the rest of the iterator stream.
 The source can be a slice, channel, or single value.
 1. Intermediary: An Intermediary is responsible for taking it's parent iterators values, mutating and/or filtering them, and passing them down to it's child iterator.
 1. Consumer: The consumer is what collects all of the final values and either saves them or performs some aggregate function with them.

 The intermediaries and consumers can be further sub-categorized:

 1. Non-Pseudo: All iterators in the parent category (i.e. Intermediary or consumer) can be expressed using a non-pseudo iterator.
-For intermediaries the non-pseudo iterator is ```Next``` and for consumers the non-pseudo iterators are ```ForEach``` and ```Stop```.
+For intermediaries the non-pseudo iterators are ```Next``` and ```Inject```.
+For consumers the non-pseudo iterators are ```ForEach``` and ```Stop```.
 1. Pseudo: Any iterator in the parent category that can be expressed using the appropriate categories non-pseudo iterator.

 If you are looking to extend this library and add more iterators, it is highly recommended that any new intermediary or consumer iterators are created _using the non-pseudo iterators_.
 This will reduce errors and time spent needlessly banging your head against a wall.